-IMAT is a MATLAB[®] interface offered by ATA Engineering, Inc. (ATA).
-Designed for test and analysis engineers, it provides a framework for easily importing finite element (FE) simulation data and measured test data into the MATLAB environment to leverage MATLAB's versatile programming and mathematical strengths.
+IMAT is a toolbox for use with MATLAB®, offered by ATA Engineering, Inc. (ATA).
+Designed for test and analysis engineers, it provides a framework for easily importing finite element (FE) simulation data and measured test data into the MATLAB environment to leverage the versatile programming and mathematical strengths of MATLAB.
 With the IMAT toolbox, test and simulation data such as mode shapes, time histories, spectra, and other functions can be viewed and manipulated in MATLAB while preserving all of the native data attributes.